Cornish attractions – a bit further afield…

 We’ve explored attractions close to Polmanter: now let’s venture a bit further afield!

 We know that Cornwall has a bit of a reputation for traffic jams in the busier months, and that can be true.
-So try and pick your moment, make sure you have some entertaining music lined up, and simply embrace a slightly slower drive.
-Of course, there’s always the option of breaking up your journey to or from the campsite with an afternoon at Eden or a pit stop at a National Trust tea room.
+Pick your moment, or make sure you have some entertaining music lined up in the car, and simply don’t worry about a slower drive.

 You can also use public transport for some destinations.
 You can pick up the branch line at St Ives station, which will take you to mainline St Erth; and there’s also the shiny double-decker Tinner buses taking passengers all over the county in comfort.